-Cognitive and Intellectual skills

-4. Demonstrate an in depth understanding and application of appropriate research methods.
-MSPO4276 MSc 5.
-Design, implement and evaluate a personal research project in a contemporary area of sports coaching demonstrating critical analysis of the research process, appropriate research methods and the analysis, interpretation and dissemination of data MSPO4276 MSc 6.
-Critically analyse and appreciate different perspectives, values and strategies of sports practitioners in the fields of adapted sport and synthesise these with theory to deal with complex issues systematically and creatively and communicate their conclusions clearly to specialist and non-specialist audiences MSPO4265 MSPO4281 MSPO4282 MSc PG Cert PG Dip

-7. Demonstrate self-direction and originality in MSPO4265 MSc identifying needs, analysing needs, MSPO4281 PG Cert formulating solutions and evaluating MSPO4282 PG Dip strategies within the context of adapted sport
+Cogr Cognitive and Intellectual skills LO no. On successful completion of the named award, students will be able to: Module Code/s Award 5.
+Demonstrate an in depth understanding and application of appropriate research methods.
+MSPO4276 MSc 6.
+Design, implement and evaluate a personal research project in a contemporary area of sports coaching demonstrating critical analysis of the research process, appropriate MSPO4276 MSc research methods and the analysis, interpretation and dissemination of data 7.
+Critically analyse and appreciate different perspectives, values and strategies of sports practitioners in the fields of adapted sport and synthesise these with theory to deal with complex issues systematically and creatively and communicate their conclusions clearly to specialist and non-specialist audiences MSPO4265 MSPO4281 MSPO4282 MSc PG Cert PG Dip 8.
+Demonstrate self-direction and originality in identifying needs, analysing needs, formulating solutions and evaluating strategies within the context of adapted sport MSPO4265 MSPO4281 MSPO4282 MSc PG Cert PG Dip